Microsoft/IntuneDocs.pt-pt/InTuneDocs/EndUser/unenroll-your-device-from-intune-android.md

 # Anular a inscrição do dispositivo no Intune

 Ao anular a inscrição do seu dispositivo Android no Intune, o dispositivo deixará de poder aceder a recursos da empresa.
-Para obter mais informações sobre o que acontece quando anula a inscrição, veja [O que acontece se anular a inscrição do seu dispositivo no Intune?](what-happens-if-you-unenroll-your-device-from-intune-android.md).
+Para obter mais informações sobre o que acontece quando anula a inscrição, veja [What happens if you unenroll your device from Intune?
+(O que acontece se anular a inscrição do seu dispositivo no Intune?)](what-happens-if-you-unenroll-your-device-from-intune-android.md).

 Para anular a inscrição do dispositivo no Intune e desinstalar a aplicação do Portal da Empresa, siga estes passos ou veja este [vídeo](http://aka.ms/gyq2du):